Xplizet/XtoCHD/README.md

 If you encounter issues:
 1. Ensure your input files are valid
 2. Check the conversion summary for detailed error information
 3. Create an issue on GitHub with details

-## Changelog

-### v2.0.0
-- ✨ Added comprehensive conversion summary with statistics
-- 🎯 Implemented smart duplicate detection with format prioritization
-- 🛑 Added stop conversion functionality with proper cleanup
-- 📊 Enhanced progress tracking and status reporting
-- 🎨 Improved UI/UX with better button states and feedback
-- 🔧 Refactored subprocess handling for improved reliability
-- 📁 Auto-suggest output folder functionality
-- 🗂️ Enhanced ZIP file processing with existing file detection